anttisalonen/progbook/rst/shop5.rst

     <input type="radio" name="radio_button_1" value="Enable">Enable widget<br/>
     <input type="radio" name="radio_button_1" value="Disable">Disable widget<br/>

 The above will create one selection with two radio buttons such that the form query string will either include "radio_button_1=Enable" or "radio_button_2=Disable".
-In other words, the attribute "name", like with checkboxes, defines the identifier for the radio box so your form handling code knows which variable is which.
+In other words, the attribute "name", like with check boxes, defines the identifier for the radio box so your form handling code knows which variable is which.
 The attribute "value" describes the value that will be stored in the form if that button was selected.

 In your code, you'll need to replace parts of the above using templates.